Ann Bonner

 Youth Onstage! is the youth theatre program of All Stars Project, Inc. Classes and workshops are offered to the students, aged 14 to 21 by professional theatre artists who design their own piece of the curriculum.

-In the summer of 2008, Ann was asked to be a visiting artists to teach one afternoon class.
-Basing her work with the students on breathing and its relationship to the voice, it was an eye-opening experience for many of the young people, as none of them had done work like this before.
+Ann was invited to be a visiting artist to teach a one-day class. to these students.
+Basing her work on breathing and its relationship to the voice, it was an eye-opening experience for many of the young people, as none of them had done work like this before.

 Testimonials from the Youth Onstage! director on Ann's class: